All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 From Orlistat

 Orlistat (Xenical/Alli) can be stopped immediately when starting liraglutide.
-However, note that orlistat works by blocking fat absorption, and stopping it may temporarily increase fat absorption and caloric intake.
+But note that orlistat works by blocking fat absorption, and stopping it may temporarily increase fat absorption and caloric intake.
 Adjust your dietary fat intake accordingly during the switch.

 Managing the Transition Period